lilgallon/DynamicLedStrips/README.md

-# BLE-Controller
+# Dynamic LED Strips

-Ledstrips are alive!
+LED strips are alive!
 The color and brightness change according to the activity of your computer.

 Playing Doom?
 The LEDs will flash and turn red when killing monsters.
 Watching a movie?
 The LEDs color will change according to the scene you're looking at and will flash according to the audio.